 This occured in school with witnesses who confirm the incident.
 The school teacher said it was a accident too.
 The boys parents want medical bills paid.
 Is this a reasonable request?
 If I pay, am I admitting that I am liable for medical bills and possibly a civil suit for pain and suffering?

 Was your son charged?
 If not, nothing will happen to him.
 If he was charged, you should reach out to an attorney for advice and a consultation regarding the charge(es).
 Both underage possession of alcohol and possession of marijuana are criminal misdemeanor charges.

 Every court is different on how they treat 92 in a 70.
 Some courts give jail time, others convict and suspend the license but don't give jail, and many others will reduce with community service/driving school.
 Talk to an experienced traffic lawyer in the location where the offense was.
-Once you hit...Read more »
+Once...Read more »

 A Va state trooper pulled him over for a broken tail light, then found out he was not old enought to even have a learners permit.
 He wrote him 4 tickets...driving without license, broken tail light, loud exhaust and no seatbelt.